21 Things To Do Around London Bridge With Kids

 2. Visit The Tower of London

-Visiting the Tower of London is another great thing to do with kids, and it’s located very near Tower Bridge, just on the other side of the River Thames from London Bridge Station.
+Visiting the Tower of London is another great thing to do with kids, whether you’re a first-time visitor to the city or a local looking for a family day out.
+It’s located very near Tower Bridge, just on the other side of the River Thames from London Bridge Station.

-See the amazing Crown Jewels, spot the iconic black ravens and even walk along the old battlements!
+See the amazing Crown Jewels, spot the iconic black ravens, and even walk along the old battlements!
+Read more in our full guide and tips on visiting the Tower of London with kids.

 READ MORE: OUR FULL GUIDE TO VISITING THE TOWER OF LONDON WITH KIDS